gvwilson/fiction/iffy/index.md

 as the hauler that had passed them earlier charged out of its hiding spot behind a boulder by the side of the highway and crunched into the back of the truck.

-For a heart-stopping moment Iffy thought they were going over, but somehow Iñacio straightened them.
+For a heart-stopping moment Iffy thought they were going over, but somehow Iñacio and the truck's gyros kept them upright.
 "Look out!"
 Iffy yelled.
-One, two, three—the trailers that had been hitched behind the hauler roared up out of a roadside gulley ahead of them, gravel spraying from beneath their tires.
+One, two, three—the smaller haulers that had been following the big one roared up out of a roadside gulley ahead of them, spraying gravel with their tires.

 Iñacio reached under the dashboard and pulled something Iffy couldn't see.
 The tailgate of the truck dropped.
 "Hang on!" he ordered,
 throwing the truck from side to side.
-One fuel cell and then another tumbled off the back of the truck.
+A pair of fuel cells tumbled off the back of the truck.

 The hauler swerved to avoid the first only to have the second hit it head-on.
-A ball of yellow-white flame sent metal flying and threw the hauler sideways.
+The pressurized hydrogen inside it exploded in a ball of yellow-white flame, throwing the hauler sideways.

 Iffy yelped as Iñacio pumped the brakes and spun the steering yoke again.
 *Bang!*
-One of the hauler's trailers hit his side of the truck.
+One of the small haulers hit his side of the truck.
 They spun around,
 only to be hit by a second trailer.

-And then something punched *though* the third trailer, breaking it in two and leaving a bright streak of after-image on the polarized truck window.
+And then something punched *though* the third trailer, scattering scraps of white-hot metal in all directions and leaving a bright streak of after-image on the polarized truck window.
 Two more impacts,
 two more streaks,